 Hollow decking products will leave open ends that aren’t attractive and can collect dirt, leaves, etc. Most hollow decking products sell end caps that can close the ends.
 Another method involves installing a racetrack or picture frame pattern perimeter to cover the open ends.

-Composite decking is very expensive.
-Always plan ahead to reduce wasted material.
 The field deck in this picture is 24' wide with an additional 6" picture frame border.
-In this case we are staggering the butt joints every 4'.
+In this case, we are staggering the butt joints every 4'.
 We added double 2x10 joists to support the seams.
 An alternative is to use a division board and create 2 decking fields.